ryansemple/EmailInput/README.md

 I also group styles into general areas that they belong to like Form, Fonts and Header areas using comments.

-•If you find my code to be narrow, the reason is because I work the majority of time in split screen code windows so it's easier visually to see as much information as possible.
 •

 ## Available Scripts